Key points

 How to structure the document

 The Financial Resilience Statement from Heat Network Compliance Hub is structured around Ofgem’s authorisation conditions with pre-built sections for each area: working capital assertions, insurance schedule, emergency funding arrangements, and regulatory history disclosure.
-Dropdown controls and date pickers ensure consistent formatting.
 At £195 individually or included in the Compliant Bundle (£895).
+See bundle savings on the pricing page.

 Getting started

-Gather your most recent management accounts, insurance certificates, and any credit facility documentation before you begin.
-The statement is forward-looking but evidence-based – assertions need supporting material.
+Before you begin writing, gather your most recent management accounts, insurance certificates, and any credit facility documentation.
+The statement is forward-looking but evidence-based – every assertion should be backed by something concrete.